 In today’s fast-paced world, ensuring your cold email subject lines include a sense of urgency is essential.
-With so much competition for people’s time, you must grab their attention immediately and let them know that your message is important.
+With so much competition for people’s time, you must immediately grab their attention and let them know your message is important.
 Otherwise, they’re likely to scroll right past it.

 When someone receives an email, they see the subject line first.
 If your subject line is boring or generic, your prospective customer will likely delete your email without reading it.